 - Import the legacy configuration into Expedition and make any required modifications to the configuration.

 - Create a newProjectin Expedition.

-- Import the migrated source (legacy) configuration into theProjectand inspect it.Check the file format, ensure all required files are included, and check Expedition logs and events to ensure the migrated configuration file loaded correctly.
-If necessary, modify the migrated source file to fix issues and then check again.
+- Import the migrated source (legacy) configuration into theProjectand inspect it.Check the file format, whether all required files are included, and the Expedition logs and events to ensure the migrated configuration file loaded correctly.
+If necessary, modify the migrated source file to fix the issues and then check again.
 Repeat this step until all issues are fixed.